Jiroaku/tubevault/README.md

 ## Contributing

 We're currently looking for contributions for new articles.
-New articles can be submitted either by email to **contributions [at] youtube.museum** or by creating a pull request.
+See [CONTRIBUTIONS.md](CONTRIBUTIONS.md) for guidelines on how to contribute articles to TubeVault.

 ## Disclaimer